opengauss-mirror/docs/content/en/docs/Developerguide/alter-view.md

     Specifies an optional list of names to be used for columns of the view.
 If not given, the column names are deduced from the query.

     Value range: a string.
-It must comply with the naming convention rule.
+It must comply with the naming convention.

 -   **SET/DROP DEFAULT**

-    Sets or deletes the default value of a column. this parameter does not take effect.
+    Sets or deletes the default value of a column.
+This parameter does not take effect.

 -   **new\_owner**